 Why eCommerce catalog management is important for retailers?

 Nowadays customers are well attached to the online shopping experience.
-So, it’s important for every retailers to have a good catalog data for better user experience.
+So, it’s important for every retailer to have a good catalog data for better user experience.
 Bad catalog data means you’re losing opportunities for revenue.
 The more organized a catalog’s data is, the more it helps businesses in marketing their products across platforms and expands product discovery, which is an avenue for sales conversion.

 An article in the Harvard Business Review stated that the yearly cost of poor quality data in the US alone was $3.1 trillion in 2016.

-Here, we highlight 5 eCommerce catalog management challenges every retailer’s face
+5 eCommerce catalog management challenges every retailer’s face

 1. Delayed Product On-Boarding And Go-To-Market Strategy